arend-lang/site/src/tutorial/PartI/records.md

 {%endarend%}

-The operator {%ard%}\new{%endard%} can be applied to any expression that evaluates to a record or its anonimous extension provided all fields are implemented.
+The operator {%ard%}\new{%endard%} can be applied to any expression that evaluates to a record or its anonymous extension provided all fields are implemented.
 For example:

 {%arend%}
 \func new => \new PartialEx'